0m

 Neve Midbar sits adjacent to Biankini but strikes a distinctly different tone: quieter, more contemplative, and oriented toward rest rather than entertainment.
 The beach features shaded lawns, thatched huts for resting and sleeping, a bar, changing rooms, sun loungers, and a volleyball court.
 Camping is permitted, and the beach operates basic spa treatment options including mud application services.

-The views east across the Dead Sea toward the Edom Mountains of Jordan are considered among the finest at any Dead Sea beach.
-At night, the Dead Sea basin’s extreme low altitude and minimal light pollution create exceptional conditions for stargazing, making Neve Midbar the strongest overnight camping option among Dead Sea beaches.
+The beach looks east across the Dead Sea toward the Edom Mountains of Jordan.
+At night, the Dead Sea basin’s extreme low altitude and minimal light pollution create exceptional conditions for stargazing, making Neve Midbar an overnight camping option among Dead Sea beaches.

-Neve Midbar is the best choice for visitors who want northern basin mud access without Kalia’s activity-oriented atmosphere or Biankini’s party energy.
-It is the least crowded of the three northern beaches on most days.
+Neve Midbar may suit visitors who want northern basin mud access without Kalia’s activity-oriented atmosphere or Biankini’s party atmosphere.
+Visitor levels vary, but it is generally quieter than Kalia and Biankini.

-Neve Midbar Beach on the Dead Sea’s northern Israeli shore offers camping, thatched rest huts, and natural mineral mud in a quieter setting than neighboring Kalia and Biankini beaches, with the Dead Sea basin’s position at 430 meters below sea level creating some of the clearest night skies in Israel for stargazing.
+Neve Midbar Beach on the Dead Sea’s northern Israeli shore offers camping, thatched rest huts, and natural mineral mud in a quieter setting than neighboring Kalia and Biankini beaches, with the Dead Sea basin's low elevation creating some of the clearest night skies in Israel for stargazing.

 Which Dead Sea Beach Is Right for You